Blog Posts matching SUMMER:

 Summer Grilling & Pinot Noir

-Wednesday, July 28th 2010 by Jeff Knapp, Hospitality Manager
+Wednesday, July 28th 2010 by Jeff Knapp, Director of Consumer Relations

 The other night my wife Liz and I fired up the old Weber grill with some mesquite hardwood charcoal and cooked up some venison tenderloins that some friends of ours had given us.
 We cracked open a bottle of 2006 Big Tree Pinot Noir to pair with dinner and what followed was a sublime experience.